CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 On Android, access the Google Play Store through a burner Google account if possible.

-The Google Pixel is a hardware product with an outstanding security track record, but you should **never** use it with Google services.
+The Google Pixel is a hardware product with good hardware security, but you should **never** use it with Google services.
 Instead, you should install a custom ROM on it and use it with FOSS software.
 Please see [Mobile Operating System](#mobile-operating-system) for more information.

 ## Facebook